-Meaning of Cayman
+Meaning of Caiman

 ✅ The first caimans in Amazonia

-They were never heard from again, but Fawcett’s vehement accounts of the great cities lost in the jungle and how amazing he found the Amazonian fauna and flora.
+They were never heard from again, but Fawcett’s vehement accounts remain of the great cities lost in the jungle and how amazing he found the Amazonian fauna and flora.

 He became famous for his stories about the Amazon.
 He claimed to have seen large animals unknown to most people, peppering his lectures with seemingly exaggerated scenes that amazed the listening audience.

-Apparently, when you read today’s naturalists telling us about the ancestors of today’s alligators, you end up accepting that Fawcett may not always have been exaggerating.
+He told about long anacondas, huge caimans, giant armadillos, and it was not clear if he was telling the truth.
+However, when you read today’s naturalists telling us about the ancestors of today’s alligators, you end up accepting that Fawcett may not always have been exaggerating.

-✅ Fossil caimans from the Amazon region
+✅ Caiman fossils from the Amazon region

 Guerra-Turin (2011) says that in the Amazon some 15 million years ago there were huge crocodiles.
 He tells us about the fossil of a caiman found in the Amazon by paleontologists funded by the University of Toulouse and the French company Devenlay.

 This fossil corresponded to an alligator about 14 m long and weighing 9 tons.
 Its head alone measured 1.3 meters.
-With that size and the power of its large jaws, this enormous reptile had the conditions to become the largest predator in the Amazon.
+With that size and the power of its large jaws, this enormous reptile had the features to become the largest predator in the Amazon.